davidxmoody/davidxmoody.com/src/cv.md

 ## About me

 An enthusiastic and self-driven web developer.
-Experienced with front-end React development, also full-stack JavaScript.
+Lots of experience with front-end React development.
+Also full-stack JavaScript.

 Very interested in new web technologies.
 Active in the local Bristol tech meetup community.
 Strong academic background.
 Looking for work in central Bristol.